Waste management in Australia: 1960–1990

 The population growth factor in 1871 was 27% in Sydney, 26% in Melbourne and 23% in Adelaide.
 They reached 56%, 65% and 79% respectively in 1961.
 The New South Wales capital counted more than 2,000,000 residents; Melbourne was close, having 1,911,000 inhabitants, and Adelaide 587,000.
 The increase in population boosted land reclamation, and landfill siting began to be more challenging.

 Chemical and hazardous traits of waste began to be internalised in the disposal method evaluations since the Sixties, along with an augmented influence and regularisation by the Commonwealth.
 Standard landfills started not to accept certain types of waste, but these measures did not take into account the escalation of illegal practices which arose as a response (such as clandestine dumping).

 The paper and newspaper recycling sector reached a 30% recycling rate.
 Deposit refunds for drink containers were shut down a decade later, in the 1970s, following the implementation of the recycling industry for bottles.

 Public interest towards recycling and environmental protection arose greatly, yet the process of collecting recyclables was finite to specific geographic areas.
 The Canterbury Council was the first in differentiating the waste sorting into recyclables and household waste, in 1975.

 Efforts were made especially for reducing visual pollution and, with it, litter.
 Clean Up Australia Day was first held in January 1989.
 More people started to recognise the issues related to litter and to the waste management practices, and the government evaluated the return of the deposit refund and the taxation of non-recyclable products.
 These were ultimately not implemented, except for South Australia.

-1990–2000

-The inappropriateness of the waste management strategies started to be evident in the last decade of the 20th century, with the cities undergoing a process of rapid population growth and the states being unable to contrast unregulated landfills.

-Landfill was still the preferred disposal method, although incinerators and recycling proposal began to be pondered again as alternatives.
-Paper and glass differentiated collection were not rare.

-The adoption of waste levies, recyclables sales and the agreements with various industry sectors allowed the creation of new means of introit.
-The main constraints were represented by the residents, with the majority not sensitised in the matter.
+The Lucas Heights Resource Recovery Park in Lucas Heights, established in 1987, is one of Australia's largest waste management and resource recovery facilities.
+It serves much of Greater Sydney and is the Sydney's only remaining putrescible landfill.